 Candidates must satisfy the core curriculum requirements of the University as given on page 24 of this bulletin.

-Bachelor or Health Information Service s-20 credits of science and mathematics beyond the core requirement; 10 credits of social science and 20 credits of business courses.
+Bachelor of Health Information Services - 20 credits of science and mathematics beyond the core requirement; 10 credits of social science and 15 credits of business courses.